Family Dining Room: 1952 Truman reconstruction

 A photograph of the ceiling area taken while the room was being dismantled previous to the Truman reconstruction, shows the simple c.
-1818 moulding and several pieces of Victorian era wall paper.
+1818 moulding and several pieces of Victorian era wallpaper.
 Plaster decoration and wood trim was removed from the room with the intention of reinstalling it after the reconstruction.
 Like much of the salvaged wood and plaster from the house, it was pronounced unusable.
 McKim's groin vaulted ceiling and plaster decoration was copied, along with the Greek key, stars and large eagle ornament.
 Most of McKim's Colonial Revival furniture was returned to the room.

 1961 Kennedy restoration

 During the Kennedy restoration the room was designed largely by Sister Parish who asked preservation architect Robert Raley, a consulting architect to Henry Francis du Pont's Winterthur Museum, to assess the room.
 Raley considered the room to be very strong and in keeping with the White House's time of construction.
 He made two proposals which were followed: the removal of moulding that organized the walls into a series of upper and lower panels; and the lowering of the window height by extending a cornice across the north wall of the room.
 These changes had the dual effect of unifying the room and giving the vaulted ceiling more presence.

 Parish had the walls painted a soft yellow, and yellow silk curtains, tied back twice with ornamental cords and tassels, installed within the frame of the windows.
 French interior designer Stéphane Boudin had recommended a similar treatment by her in the Yellow Oval Room.
 A series of mantels and chandeliers were tried, finally resulting in permanent installation of a late Louis XVI green marble mantelpiece with a carved eagle and festoons in white marble.
 This mantel was acquired for the Yellow Oval Room but proved too small for the scale of that room.
-Baseboard trim was painted to match the green marble of the mantel, and Federal period dining and side chairs installed.
+Baseboard trim was painted to match the green marble of the mantel, and Federal period dining and side chairs were installed.
 Several pieces of early 19th-century furniture, made in Maryland, were also added to the room.

 The Kennedy alterations were both praised and criticized.
 Patrick Phillips-Schrock, writing in 2013, noted that the room's "furniture, fireplace and fixtures serve the space well" and praised the lowering of the upper sill of the window to more correctly match the cornice line of the room.
 But he harshly disapproved of the room's painting scheme (calling it a "Yellow Fever Epidemic"), and called the insertion of a register in the frame above the room's northeast door "in incredibly poor taste".

 In 1981, First Lady Nancy Reagan hired Ted Graber to update the Kennedy design slightly.
 Yellow silk draperies based on an English Regency pattern were installed to cover the window frames.
 Reagan also had the chairs reupholstered and the carpet replaced.
 A silver mirror plateau, made in New York by John W. Forbes about 1820, was placed on the table.